Data Processing Agreement

 - This DPA applies to Processing of Customer Personal Data by Company to provide the Services.
 The subject matter, nature and purpose of the Processing, the types of Customer Personal Data and categories of Data Subjects are set out in Appendix 1.

-- Customer is a Controller and appoints Company as a Processor on behalf of Customer with respect to the Personal Data provided by Customer to Company to perform the Services on Customer’s behalf.
+- In the Standard Contractual Clauses, Module 2 (Controller to Processor) will apply where User is a Controller of Personal Data and Replit is a Processor of Personal Data.
+Customer is a Controller and appoints Company as a Processor on behalf of Customer with respect to the Personal Data provided by Customer to Company to perform the Services on Customer’s behalf.
 Customer is responsible for compliance with the requirements of Data Protection Law applicable to Controllers.

 - Company will Process Customer Personal Data to provide the Services and in accordance with Customer’s documented instructions.
 The Controller’s instructions are documented in this DPA, the Agreement, and any applicable statement of work.